arogozhnikov/einops/README.md

 - spread the word about `einops`
 - **prepare a guide/post/tutorial** for your favorite deep learning framework
 - translating examples in languages other than English is also a good idea
-- use `einops` notation in your papers to strictly define an operation you're using
+- use `einops` notation in your papers to strictly define used operations

 ## Supported python versions